asayers/jetrelay/DESIGN.md

 to spawn a thread per-client.
 That's no good---we're trying to scale to many thousands of clients here.

+> That's no good
+It's often claimed that threads are cheap (I don't know about rust specifically) but maybe worth adding that while they're not expensive, they're still not free.
+Maybe include a napkin estimate of memory per thread x6000 clients.

 So enter the second piece of high-tech: `io_uring`.
 With this we can issue a bunch of `sendfile()`s---one per client---and then submit them all to the kernel in a single syscall.
 Our main runloop will look like this:

+> the second piece of high-tech the second cool Linux feature?

 1. For each client: if it's behind (and writeable), add a `sendfile()` to the submission queue.